8125 N. Emerald?Portland, OR 97217?Ph (503) 916-6275?Fx (503) 916-2662

 Kinder

-Peninsula uses a communication app called Remind to distribute information from the èßäÊÓÆµ.
-Download the app and get additional info. here.
+Peninsula uses a communication app called Parent Square to distribute information from the èßäÊÓÆµ.
+Download the app and get additional info. here

-Messages are best read if you download the Remind app onto your phone and/or desktop.
+Messages are best read if you download the Parent Square app onto your phone and/or desktop.

 Once you have downloaded the app, turn on notifications so you don't miss new content.